 For a low-ceilinged space

 Assouline-Lichten says this Lambert et Fils chandelier will actually elongate a room because of it’s wide arm-span.
 “Plus,” she says, “it can be hung close to the ceiling in spaces where height isn’t the asset,” she says.
+It’s also available in a graphite finish, and you can choose the length of the drop as well.

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.